Websoft9/handbook/docs/sales/marketplace/offer.md

 * 代理商发布的镜像（例如：VMLAB）时，Why... 描述中需要澄清与 Websoft9 的关系

 ```

-This is a Cloud Native deployment solution for ERPNext powered by Websoft9.
-It always up-to-date, secure, and built to work right out of the box.
+This is a cloud-native InfluxDB® Open Source Edition runtime on the Websoft9 Applications Hosting Platform.
+It is always up-to-date, secure, and ready to use right out of the box with business support from Websoft9.

-ERPNext is the world's top 100% open source ERP which supports manufacturing, distribution, retail, trading, services, education, non profits and healthcare
+InfluxDB® is the most popular open source database for developers managing time series data.
+Unlock real-time insights from time series data at any scale in any environment – in the cloud, on-prem, or at the edge.

+Websoft9 is a lightweight, self-hosting PaaS that allows you to deploy multiple applications on your own cloud infrastructure.
+It employs a GitOps approach and includes an integrated app store that supports one-click deployment of over 200 template applications, as well as the ability to deploy custom applications.
+Users have complete autonomy, ensuring that applications can be easily configured and continuously deployed even after they are live.
+Additionally, the web-based interface allows users to effortlessly perform tasks such as domain binding, HTTPS setup, access control, and status monitoring.

 # Image Components:

-ERPNext 14/13/12, Nginx 1.22, MariaDB 10.6, phpMyAdmin, Docker 20.10
+InfluxDB® 2.7/latest Open Source, Docker, Websoft9 Apps Hosting Platform 2.1.5

 # EC2 requirements:

-CPU no less than 2 core, Memory no less than 8G, Disk space no less than 60G
+CPU no less than 2 core, Memory no less than 4G.

-# Applicable Scene:
+# Use Cases:

-CRM/HR/ERP for manufacturing, distribution, retail, trading, services, education, non profits and healthcare

-# Why use Websoft9 Image?

-Websoft9 has a wide range of open source integrated solutions, from infrastructure, Containers, Databases, DevOps, to AI, Website application, and the IoT.

-These images are packaged by Websoft9 using industry best practices .They are opensoure,stable,reliable,easy to use,secure,continually updated.
-The images are not free, we think you need a partner who can provide a good product and timely support for your business.
-We can provide both of them for you.

-# Why use VMLab Image?

-VMLab is an authorized reseller of Websoft9 , which has a wide range of open source integrated solutions, from infrastructure, Containers, Databases, DevOps, to AI, Website application, and the IoT.

-These images are packaged by Websoft9 using industry best practices .They are opensoure,stable,reliable,easy to use,secure,continually updated.
-The images are not free, we think you need a partner who can provide a good product and timely support for your business.
-We can provide both of them for you.
+Time Series Database, IoT Monitoring and Analytics, Network Monitoring, SaaS Operational Monitoring, Application Performance Monitoring (APM)

 # Intellectual Property Statement:

-The stack of this offer includes a wide range copies of open source and free software, but the Copyrights, Patents and Trademarks are legal protections for original owner.
+This offering includes a wide range of open source and free software, but the copyrights, licenses, and trademarks remain the legal protections of their original owners.

-- The brand name ERPNext and the logo are trademarks of Frappe Technologies Pvt.
-Ltd..
+- InfluxDB® is a trademark registered by InfluxData®
-- The ERPNext code is licensed as GNU General Public License (v3) and the
+- InfluxDB® is licensed under the permissive MIT and Apache 2.0 licenses

-If you are aware of a breach of the any IP in this offer, please don't hesitate to contact us: legal@websoft9.com, we will correct it ASAP.
+Any IP infringement here, please don't hesitate to contact us: legal@websoft9.com, we will correct it as soon as possible.
 ```

 ### 特征亮点 {#highlights}